 In my experience, the important point is that you actually taste that clarity, just as the musician tastes what it’s like to blow a clear clean note that is true and awake.
 There is a body experience and a body memory in that single note practice, and the same holds true in meditation.
 When you hit that stable clear attention, mind and body both relax and are in tune, so to speak.
 And the more you touch into it, the more your mind and body become attuned to it.
 In this way, one-breath meditations can be more helpful than long periods of motionless sitting.

 This article originally appeared, in slightly different form, in the Unfettered Mind newsletter.
+It was originally published on Tricycle’s website on March 5, 2019.

 Thank you for subscribing to Tricycle!
 As a nonprofit, we depend on readers like you to keep Buddhist teachings and practices widely available.